1 in 4 baby foods contains all heavy metals of concern

 File your toxic baby food claim with the aid of our resourceful attorneys

 Following a careful review of your case, you will know with certainty whether you are eligible to file a claim, and if you are, our skilled lawyers will promptly begin working on it.
-It is important to know that these claims have a statute of limitations, which is why you should get in touch with our staff as soon as possible.
 Eventually, you will obtain the most favorable outcome.